SemanticMediaWiki/SemanticMediaWiki/src/MediaWiki/Search/README.md

 ### Namespaces

 - ` "namespaces"`
+  - `default_hide` hides the namespace box by default on the extended profile form
   - `"hide"` identify namespaces that should be hidden from appearing in any SMW related form
   - `"preselect"` assign a pre-selection of namespaces to a specific form
     - `"Books and journals"` specific form the pre-selection should be enacted